AnyChart/docs.anychart.com/Common_Settings/Server-side_Rendering.md

 ## Web Server Usage

-AnyChart Export Server is also used when you use AnyChart [Export](Exports) methods and by default AnyChart component uses server hosted at https://www.anychart.com/.
+AnyChart Export Server is also used when you use AnyChart [Export](Exports) methods and by default, AnyChart component uses server hosted at https://www.anychart.com/.
 Although we do our best to keep AnyChart site up and running 24x7x365 - we *do not guarantee* export server availability.
-If you want to have full control over the ability of the component to export images, or just don't want to use  AnyChart Server due to the security or accessibility concerns - just run Export Server in server mode on the server you control and trust.
+If you want to have full control over the ability of the component to export images or just don't want to use AnyChart Server due to the security or accessibility concerns - just run Export Server in server mode on the server you control and trust.

-To run Export server in server mode set `server` as the first parameter.
+To run the Export server in server mode set `server` as the first parameter.
 Host and port parameters are optional.
 The usual HTTP web server is run, it receives POST requests and sends the result as a base64-line or as a Byte Array with the "File Transfer" header.

 *When you stop the server, you must stop the PhantomJS process too.*